Empowering GNNs via Edge-Aware Weisfeiler-Leman Algorithm: Related Work

-Due to the high memory and time complexity, most of the above methods are usually evaluated on graph-level tasks over small graphs, such as molecular graphs, and can be hardly applied to large graphs like social networks.
-Compared to these works, our approach differs fundamentally by proposing a \textit{general} (\emph{i.e.}, without \emph{ad hoc} features) and \textit{provably powerful} GNN framework, that preserves the \textit{scalability} of regular message passing in terms of computational time and memory requirement.
+Due to the high memory and time complexity, most of the above methods are usually evaluated on graph-level tasks over small graphs, such as molecular graphs, and can hardly be applied to large graphs like social networks.
+Compared to these works, our approach differs fundamentally by proposing a \textit{general} (\emph{i.e.}, without \emph{ad hoc} features) and \textit{provably powerful} GNN framework that preserves the \textit{scalability} of regular message passing in terms of computational time and memory requirement.
 Overall, NC-GNN achieves a sweet spot between expressivity and scalability.

 There are several other heuristic methods proposed to strengthen GNNs by adding identity-aware information~\citep{murphy2019relational,vignac2020building,you2021identity}, random features~\citep{abboud2021surprising,dasoulas2021coloring,sato2021random}, predefined structural features~\citep{monti2018motifnet,li2020distance,rossi2020sign,bouritsas2022improving} to nodes, or randomly drop node~\citep{papp2021dropgnn}.
 Another direction is to improve GNNs in terms of the generalization ability~\citep{puny2020global}.
 These works improve GNNs from perspectives orthogonal to ours and thus could be used as techniques to further augment our NC-GNN.
-In addition, PNA~\citep{corso2020principal} applies multiple aggregators to enhance the GNN performance.
-Most recently,~\citet{morris2022speqnets} proposes a new hierarchy, which is more fine-grained than the WL hierarchy, for the graph isomorphism problem.
+In addition, PNA~\citep{corso2020principal} applies multiple aggregators to enhance the performance of GNN.
+Most recently,~\citet{morris2022speqnets,qian2022ordered,zhang2022rethinking,wang2023mathscr,zhang2023complete} propose several new hierarchies, which are more fine-grained than the WL hierarchy, for the GNN expressivity problem.
 For a deeper understanding of expressive GNNs, we recommend referring to the recent surveys~\citep{sato2020survey,morris2021weisfeiler,jegelka2022theory}.